20220826/MattResearchRepo/Reflections/Reflectdoc.md

 Video game.
 Swimming.
 Practice, persistence, commitment.

 ### Do you consider yourself a developer yet?
-No. If anything at this point I think being a software developer is not for me.
+No. If anything at this point I think software developement is not for me.

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?
 Yes I value creativity as a value itself.
 One of the biggest things I have struggled to reconcile in this course is using creativity without having the ability to to execute it or having it in the context of coding/software development.